By AMY LAWRENCE, Features Editor, Manufacturing.net

 But let's go back to happier times.

-When I got to meet them after the show, I was so nervous I almost passed out while I was waiting in line.
-When it was my turn, all I could manage to say was “Can I hug you?”
-I felt like the biggest idiot, but Peter Tork just said “Aww” and gave me a huge hug.
+When I got to meet them after the show, I was so nervous that I almost passed out while I was waiting in line.
+When it was my turn, all I could manage to say was, “Can I hug you?”
+I felt like the biggest idiot, but Peter Tork just said “Aww,” and gave me a huge hug.
 It’s the little things like that that helped me to understand how their fans have remained so dedicated over the years.

 Consider the process of buying a car.
 I know there is a price on the windshield, but you’d have to be on something to think I’m going to pay it.
 I will negotiate for as long as it takes to come up with what I think is a fair price.
 If you won’t come down far enough, I’ll leave.
 I had to get up to leave four times the last time I bought a car, but I got what I wanted.

 Unfortunately, when the economy is clinging to life, price becomes a tricky issue.
 I know the company is out to get as much as they can, and I know that I don’t have that much to spend.
 I’ll try to get the cheapest price I can find, but there are certain sacrifices that I won’t make, namely in terms of quality.

 If Company A is cheaper than Company B, but Company A makes a crappy product, I’m going with Company B. I know that seems like simple logic, but when money is tight, I know plenty of people who consider price to be the deciding factor and end up paying for it later.

 Price is meaningless if the quality sucks.
 I’m sure I could get a car for under $10,000, but would I trust it on a snowy, windy road?
 Not a chance.
 I’ll pay extra for a vehicle built like a tank.